The Death of the Inner Self

 The self depends on performing certain functions, and when those functions migrate outward, the self weakens not through suppression but through redundancy.

-The question is not whether individuality was real.
-It was.
+Individuality was real.
 It produced philosophy, law, science, art, and institutions that reshaped the world.
 The question is whether it will remain functional as the systems around it absorb more of what it used to do.
 A coordination technology that no longer coordinates does not persist on sentimentality alone.

-None of this means the self will vanish.
-It means the conditions under which it developed are changing, and what comes next may look different enough that the word “individuality” stops pointing at anything recognizable.
+The self will not simply switch off.
+But the conditions that produced it are changing, and what comes next may look different enough that the word “individuality” stops pointing at anything we would recognize.
 Whether that transition is a loss, a transformation, or simply the next phase of the same process that produced the self in the first place is not something that can be settled in advance.
 But it should be named clearly, because what cannot be seen clearly cannot be preserved deliberately.